easybuilders/easybuild-docs/STYLE_GUIDE.md

 [link text](page.md#anchor)
 ```

-The EasyBuild docs uses [mkdocs-autorefs](https://github.com/mkdocstrings/autorefs).
+The SimpleBuild docs uses [mkdocs-autorefs](https://github.com/mkdocstrings/autorefs).
 This allows internal links to be automatically linked by referring only to the anchor, e.g.

 ``` markdown
 [link text][anchor]